RYANFRANKLIN237/OOP-with-python/README.md

 # OOP-with-python
-A group of python files for understanding oop concepts
+A group of python files for understanding oop concepts like inheritance, abstraction and polymorphism